RupertZ/Interactive-Lab-Hub/Final Project/README.md

 ![image](story2.jpeg)

-Except the RPi and the related hardwares that we familiar already, the key components: the RoboVac, the humidifier, and the humidity sensor are integrated products from third party.
-Fortunately, we found that they are all controllable via Philips Hue smart home kit.
+Except the RPi and the related hardwares that we familiar already, the key components: the RoboVac, the humidifier, the lamp, and the humidity sensor are integrated products from third party.
+Fortunately, we found that they are all controllable and can be communicated via Philips Hue smart hub, Homebridge, and the RoboVac APIs.
 This means, we could call the APIs from Philips hue to control these components as well.

 ### 2. Archive of all code, design patterns, etc. used in the final design.
 (As with labs, the standard should be that the documentation would allow you to recreate your project if you woke up with amnesia.)